 Thursday 19 April: Downtown – Così fan tutte

 Local guide Matt Postal takes us through the Times Square, Madison Park, Chelsea and SoHo districts to the Financial District, where we explore the history and architecture of Manhattan’s downtown.
 After a welcome lunch at the historic Fraunces Tavern, Christopher Menz guides us through tonight’s opera, Mozart’s comedy Così fan tutte.
-Sopranos Amanda Majeski and Serena Malfi lead the excellent cast, with English baritone Christopher Maltman as the cynical Don Alfonso and the Sydney Symphony’s David Robinson conducting.
+Sopranos Amanda Majeski and Serena Malfi lead the excellent cast, with English baritone Christopher Maltman as the cynical Don Alfonso and the Sydney Symphony’s David Robertson conducting.
 Phelim McDermott’s production, created jointly for the English National Opera and the Met, uses a circus-like setting to deal with the fleeting and somewhat impossible story line.
 (B, L)

 Venue: Metropolitan Opera

 Performers: Amanda Majeski (Fiordiligi), Serena Malfi (Dorabella), Kelli O’Hara (Despina), Christopher Maltman (Don Alfonso), David Robertson (conductor)